Athletic Director: Job Description and Career Information

 Most schools require athletic directors to have master's degrees in a field like physical education, education administration or sports management.
 As such, specific coursework and concentrations vary by major.
 For example, while students in physical education degree programs may take courses on education theory, instructional supervision and kinesiology, those in sports management may focus more on financial, marketing and facility management courses.

-The U.S. Bureau of Labor Statistics (BLS) classifies athletic directors under the broader categories of elementary, middle and high school principals and postsecondary (college) education administrators.
-The BLS reported that jobs for postsecondary education administrators were expected to increase by 19% between 2010 and 2020 (www.bls.gov).
-Employment of elementary, middle and high school principals was expected to increase 10% during the same time frame, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) classifies athletic directors under the broader categories of elementary and secondary and postsecondary (college) education administrators.
+The BLS reported that jobs for postsecondary education administrators were expected to increase by 15% between 2012 and 2022 (www.bls.gov).
+Employment of elementary and secondary school education administrators was expected to increase 6% during the same time frame, according to the BLS.

 Related to Athletic Director: Job Description and Career Information